kushalpagolu/EpocX_Tello_Final_Submission/readme.md

   - **Input**: Feature sequence of shape (10, 43008).
   - **Steps**:
     1. The feature sequence is passed through the LSTM model.
-    2. The output is normalized using softmax for classification and scaled for continuous values.
-  - **Output**: A vector of shape (5,), where the first value represents the discrete action, and the remaining values represent continuous parameters.
+  - **Output**: A vector of shape (5,), where the first value represents the discrete action, and the remaining values represent continuous actions parameters.

 ### RL Agent Prediction
 - **File**: `learning_rlagent.py`